moff/angular2-flash-messages/README.md

     ngOnInit() {
         // 1st parameter is a flash message text
-        // 2nd parameter is a CSS class for flash message div this._flashMessagesService.show('We are in about component!', 'alert-success');
+        // 2nd parameter is optional.
+You can pass object with options. this._flashMessagesService.show('We are in about component!', { cssClass: 'alert-success', timeout: 1000 });
     }
 }